Donaldcwl/browser-image-compression/README.md

 | --------- | --------- | --------- | --------- | --------- | --------- |
 | IE10, IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions

-## Notes for compression to work in Web Worker
+## Remarks for compression to work in Web Worker
 The browser need to support "OffscreenCanvas" API in order to take advantage of non-blocking compression.
 If browser do not support "OffscreenCanvas" API, main thread is used instead.
 See https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas#browser_compatibility for browser compatibility of "OffscreenCanvas" API.

 ## IE support ##